What happen when first-line treatment fails?

 - Average/ median OS: 22.7 vs 15.8 months

 - How can one live more than 20 months when the disease progressed with the above treatment after just 5 months?
 It’s with subsequent treatments!
-As long as there is treatment available, go for it.
+As long as there is treatment available (chemotherapy, hormonal therapy, radiotherapy, tumor ablation, etc), go for it.

-EGF104900 trial: oral lapatinib + trastuzumab vs lapatinib alone in heavily pre-treated cohorts.
+EGF104900 trial: Lapatinib + trastuzumab vs lapatinib alone in heavily pre-treated cohorts.

 - PFS: 2.6 vs 1.9 months